1player/uvm32/doc/README.md

 Define `UVM32_ERROR_STRINGS` to add an `errstr` field to `uvm32_evt_err_t` giving a printable error string.

+Define `UVM32_STACK_PROTECTION` to enable a basic stack canary, to cause an early crash when the stack grows too large.
+Without this, the VM will normally crash (safely) in some other way which is less easily detected.

 ## Debugging

 Binaries can be disassembled with